-Here are a few ideas for targeted campaigns you can send when you integrate your website with your email marketing tool:
+Following are a few ideas for targeted campaigns you can send when you integrate your website with your email marketing tool:

 NAU’s newsletter subscription form is the first thing their website visitors see when they visit www.nau.com:

 Nau asks for a single piece of contact information: an email address.
-And when your email service provider is integrated with your website, each new signup will be automatically added to your newsletter list.
+And, when your email service provider is integrated with your website, each new signup will be automatically added to your newsletter list.

 Nau’s newsletter, “Off the Grid,” serves to keep their contacts informed about new products, special offers, interesting interviews, and discussions about relevant topics to their subscribers.

-Their initial newsletter is transparent about exactly what type of content the newsletter will contain, its cadence, and provides an opportunity to opt-out of future communications.
+Their initial newsletter is transparent about exactly what type of content the newsletter will contain, its cadence, and provides an opportunity to opt out of future communications.
 The newsletter is less about selling product and more about sharing content that interests their readers.

-If you use content marketing to attract and convert new customers, then email is one of the most critical methods for building your audience.
+If you use content marketing to attract and convert new customers, email is one of the most critical methods for building your audience.

 By integrating your blog with your email marketing tool, you can automatically send out email campaigns to subscribers when new blog posts are published.

-Campaign Monitor customer Freshbooks does a great job of this.
+Freshbooks does a great job of this:

 Each time Freshbooks publishes a new post on their blog, an email like the one above is automatically generated and sent to subscribers.
-These campaigns encourage people to read their blog content and share it over social networks, which in turn drives new visitors and signups for Freshbooks.
+These campaigns encourage people to read their blog content and share it over social networks, which, in turn, drives new visitors and signups for Freshbooks.

 Once you’ve connected your email tool and website, this kind of automated email is easy to set up.
 You can use Automation to monitor your blog’s RSS feed and automatically create and send a campaign when it detects new content.

 For a lot of businesses, you collect several unique data points when you invoice or bill your customers, including when they became a customer and where they’re located.

-Campaign Monitor can integrate with Xero, Quickbooks, MYOB, Freshbooks, Harvest, Stripe and more so sharing this information between the two systems is seamless.
+Campaign Monitor can integrate with Xero, Quickbooks, MYOB, Freshbooks, Harvest, Stripe, and more, so sharing this information between the two systems is seamless.